stagedml/stagedml/README.md

 With the realization reference in hands, we could:

-- Examine training logs and figures by accessing training artifacts located in storage folder returned by `rref2path`.
+- Examine training logs and figures by accessing training artifacts located in storage folder returned by `pylightnix.rref2path`.
-- Run TensorBoard by passing RRef to `stagedml.utils.tf.runtb`
+- Obtain derivation reference with `pylightnix.rref2dref` and define new stages based on existing stages.
+StagedML tracks configurations and prevent you from messing up the data.
-- Change model parameters and re-train it without loosing previous results
+- Run TensorBoard by passing RRef to `stagedml.utils.tf.runtb`.
+Also we have `stagedml.core.tbrealize` function to run TensorBoard at the time of stage's realization.
+Assuming that we run StagedML in Docker as described in the Install section, we could run `./runchrome.sh` script from Host machine to connect a web-client and monitor the training process.
-- Build new models based on the current model's checkpoints.
-Stagedml will track stage configurations and prevent you from messing up the data.
+- Tweak model parameters with `pylightnix.redefine`, re-train the model while keeping results of previous trainings.
-- Run the garbage collector `stagedml.stages.all.gc` to remove unused models.
+- Run the garbage collector `stagedml.stages.all.gc` to remove outdated data.